 For Christmas, My True Love Gave To Me ...
 Hand Sanitizer, Because It's 2020

-"You can say, 'Oh, yeah, remember back in 2020 when we all had a bottle of scented hand sanitizer in our stockings?" says Charles Kopec, a neuroscience researcher from New Jersey, who's also gifting his wife's parents a UV-light box to help keep their cellphones a bit more clean.
+"You can say, 'Oh, yeah, remember back in 2020, when we all had a bottle of scented hand sanitizer in our stockings?' " says Charles Kopec, a neuroscience researcher from New Jersey who's also gifting his wife's parents a UV-light box to help keep their cellphones a bit cleaner.

 Whether as a joke or something serious and practical — or both — coronavirus essentials make for no-brainer holiday presents.
 Fancy soaps and face masks!
 Bedazzled face shields!
 Little bottles with hooks for sanitizing on the go!

-For her daughter's birthday, Lopez assembled a basket of lockdown-survival aides, including Clorox cleaning spray, some money on a gift card, two wine glasses filled with candy and a bottle of wine.
+For her daughter's birthday, Lopez assembled a basket of lockdown-survival aids, including Clorox cleaning spray, some money on a gift card, two candy-filled wine glasses and a bottle of wine.
 Her daughter replicated this basket for her friends for the holidays, adding also toilet paper and jigsaw puzzles.

 Gifts of sanitation tend to be an add-on to other items people are exchanging this year — a dose of pandemic reality on top of regular gifts.
 According to Mastercard SpendingPulse, categories selling particularly well are electronics, home furnishings and athleisure clothes.